 - Bring the mixture to a rolling boil but make sure it doesn’t boil over!
 The mixture will start to thicken (keep giving it a good stir).
 Grab your thermometer and check the temperature.
 You need to keep an eye on the temperature to make sure it doesn’t get too hot.

 - Once you reach 230ºF then you’ve reached the right temperature for a nice sauce - this happens quite quickly.

 - Now for the chocolate - grab a pot, fill 2/3rds of the way up with water, pop a metal bowl on top of the pan, and add the chocolate.
-Melt the chocolate slowly in the bowl over a low heat
+Melt the chocolate slowly in the bowl over low heat.

-- Take half the caramel and smooth onto the cookie base - I dribble it on then smooth with a knife.
+- Take half the caramel and smooth it onto the cookie base - I dribble it on then smooth it with a knife.
 Pop it in the fridge for 10 minutes to set.
 Once cooled, pour the chocolate mixture on top and smooth with a knife.
-Pop into the fridge to set for 4 hours
+Pop into the fridge to set for 4 hours.

 - When you are ready to serve run a knife around the edge of the springform pan to make sure the cake won't stick to the edge when you release the cake.
 Then put the rest of the caramel in a piping bag and pipe swirls, or lines on top.
 If you don't have a piping bag either use a fork, or a sandwich bag with the end snipped off.
 You don't want too much caramel on the top as you got a nice layer under the chocolate and too much would make the dessert too sweet - dust with sifted cocoa powder.